 Kentucky has made great strides over the last century thanks to investments through the state budget that have built a better Kentucky, one school, one road and one healthy community at a time.
 But in recent years, the state has lost ground and will likely lose more unless tax breaks are cleaned up.
-As revenues shrink in proportion to Kentucky's economy, we are less able to educate the state's current and future workforce and invest in the public goods and services that make Kentucky a good place to live and do business.
+As revenues shrink in proportion to Kentucky's economy - and, as we spend increasing amounts on mass incarceration instead of investing in communities and addressing root causes of public safety issues - we are less able to educate the state's current and future workforce and invest in the public goods and services that make Kentucky a good place to live, raise a family, and do business.
 This is bad for all Kentuckians, but the impact of underfunding education, health and other public services falls hardest on communities already facing structural barriers to wellbeing and economic security.